in2code-de/luxletter/readme.md

 ### The upside

 * A useful and nice **dashboard** shows you the relevant information in the backend
-* Modern newsletter extension for TYPO3 10
+* Modern newsletter extension for TYPO3 10 or 11
 * Tracking of clicks via **PSR-15 interface** in TYPO3
 * Sending mails in queue via **symfony command controller**
 * Records for **fe_groups** (and there related fe_users) are used to send mails to